koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 * Note down the "Value", this is the secret for later usage with signtool.

 💡 _Note down the code signing app client ID and client secret, which we will use later in this guide._
+💡 Do not forget that the client secret will expire in a few months or years, depending on what you choose.
+Take preparations so you can renew the client secret quickly before or on expiration.

 #### 2.2.4.
 Granting code signing app permissions